onnx/onnx/docs/IR.md

 ONNX|map|Maps are associative tables, defined by a key type and a value type.
 ONNX|optional|Optionals are wrappers that may contain an element of tensor, sequence, or map type, or may be empty (containing none).
 [Details](docs/ONNXTypes.md)

-ONNX currently does not define a sparse tensor type.

 #### Static tensor shapes

 In addition to element type, tensor types have a **static** shape.
 The static shape of a tensor variable is related to, but different from, the runtime (dynamic) shape of a tensor value.
 A static tensor shape is a list of records that indicates whether the tensor is a vector, a matrix, or a higher-dimensional value.
 For example, a 100x100 matrix has the shape [100,100].